 It's the news candy lovers nationwide have been waiting for.
 The Clark Bar is back!
 Introduced in 1917 with a crispy peanut butter and spun taffy core and covered in milk chocolate, the Clark Bar has been a household name for over a century.
-In 1990 the candy bar was transferred to New England Confectionery Co.
+Created by David L. Clark, in 1990 the candy bar was transferred to New England Confectionery Co.
 (NECCO), however, in 2018 the candy bar was sold to Spangler Candy Company where the Clark Bar got the chop.
 Popular holiday treats such as Sweethearts conversation hearts and Necco Wafers were transferred to join other Spangler candies like Dum Dums and Circus Peanuts.

 Clack Bars are Making a Comeback

 Thanks to Altoona, Pennsylvania-based company, Boyer Candy, the Clark Bar is making a comeback.
-According to CBS Boston, the candy company purchased the rights, recipes, and equipment to make the bars in September of last year.
-Boyer Candy Company, which is known for producing Mallo Cups, has started production; the candy was back on store shelves for Valentine's Day this year in the Pittsburgh area.
+According to CBS Boston, the confection company purchased the rights, recipes, and equipment to make the chocolate and peanut butter bars in September of last year.
+Boyer Candy Company, which is known for producing marshmallow-y Mallo Cups, has started production; the candy was back on store shelves for Valentine's Day this year in the Pittsburgh area.

 And what happened to all the hot dog looking rejects?
-The mistake turned into the inspiration for new Clark Cups, a crunchy peanut butter cup that will be hitting the national market in the spring of 2020.
-For now, you can buy it on Amazon or through the Boyer Candy online store.
+The mistake turned into the inspiration for new Clark Cups, a crunchy peanut butter cup that hit the national market in the spring of 2020.
+You can buy it on Amazon or through the Boyer Candy Co online store.

 This article was originally published on April 10, 2020.